 This came as a surprise to many soldiers since the original recruiting pitch was that they would serve together as one unit overseas; they were told that units who formed and trained together would be more efficient than those that didn’t.

 Letter from Private R.W.
 Maynard to the Canadian War Records office, National Archives, Ottawa

 This may have been their first inkling that things weren’t as they seemed.
-Many were held back from France and few fought at Vimy Ridge, instead filling the ranks after the battle when more men were needed.
+Many were held back from France and few fought at Vimy Ridge, instead of filling the ranks after the battle when more men were needed.

 Put into historical perspective, there was a tremendous amount of scandal and change in military leadership towards the end of 1916.

-Brig.-General Sam Hughes, a huge proponent of citizen-soldiers over over career military, was fired from his position as Minister of Defense over numerous controversies; the most noted being the decision to use the Ross Rifle with troops.
+Brig.-General Sam Hughes, a huge proponent of citizen-soldiers over career military, was fired from his position as Minister of Defense over numerous controversies; the most noted being the decision to use the Ross Rifle with troops.

 Upon arrival with the 209th Battalion in Liverpool, Smyth was immediately called back to Canada to face judicial hearings.
 There was controversy in how the 209th military stores were handled, how accounts were handled, and also questions about how rejected troops had made it to England.

 When the 209th was disbanded, Smyth and two other officers, Capt.
 Leicester (the Adjutant) and Capt.
 Bertin (the Quartermaster) was ordered to report immediately to the 4th Brigade for discipline in regard to the handling of the Battalion stores.